wfshun27/Python/README.md

 # Python
-Beginner Learning for Python Code and Examples
+A Beginner Learning how to write Python Code and Examples